 You would want to note that although a drone might have a camera, it may or may not offer FPV (a real-time video stream).
 FPV cameras allow you to fly a quadcopter even when it is out of sight and you cannot see it.
 But you would not want a drone to be out of sight as that would be against the law.

 Not all cameras are made the same.
-And the better ones cost more.
+Cameras that come with the best drones cost a lot more.

 At the cheaper end of the price range, you will be lucky to get even VGA video.
 If you want to shoot video that's half decent, you would want to select at least 720p (1280 × 720).
 Keep in mind that - as always - you can not rely on specs alone.
 Not all 720p cameras are made alike - one 720p camera may shoot really impressive photos while another may be totally unsatisfactory.